vertexproject/synapse/docs/synapse/glossary.rst

 Property, Derived
 -----------------

-TBD
+Within Synapse, a derived property is one that can be extracted (derived) from a node's primary property.
+For example, the domain ``inet:fqdn=www.google.com`` can be used to derive ``inet:fqdn=google.com`` and ``inet:fqdn=com``; the DNS A record ``inet:dns:a=(woot.com, 1.2.3.4)`` can be used to derive ``inet:fqdn=woot.com`` and ``inet:ipv4=1.2.3.4``.
+Synapse will automatically set any secondary properties that can be derived from a node's primary property (i.e., ``inet:dns:a:fqdn=woot.com``).
+Because they are derived from primary properties, derived properties are always read-only (i.e., cannot be modified once set).

 .. _gloss-prop-primary:

 Property, Primary
 -----------------

 Within Synapse, a primary property is the property that defines a given :ref:`gloss-form` in the data model.
 The primary property of a form must be selected / defined such that the value of that property is unique across all possible instances of that form.
+Primary properties are always read-only (i.e., cannot be modified once set).

 .. _gloss-prop-relative: